-The Heartbreak That Launched The Moussa Castle Lebanon Story
+The Heartbreak That Launched The Project

-During art class, while his teacher asked students to draw a bird and tree, Moussa sketched something else entirely—the castle he planned to build to win Sayyeda’s heart, a sketch that would become the blueprint for the Moussa Castle Lebanon story.
+During art class, while his teacher asked students to draw a bird and tree, Moussa sketched something else entirely—the fortress he planned to build to win Sayyeda’s heart.
 His teacher, Anwar, didn’t appreciate the creativity.
-He beat Moussa with a cane, tore the drawing to pieces, and delivered this stinger: “I didn’t ask you to draw your father’s castle”—a brutal jab at Moussa’s modest background as the son of a French army soldier.
-That moment changed everything and ignited the fire behind the Moussa Castle Lebanon story.
+He beat Moussa with a cane, tore the drawing to pieces, and delivered this stinger: “I didn’t ask you to draw your father’s castle.”

+This was a brutal jab at Moussa’s modest background as the son of a French army soldier.
+That moment changed everything and ignited the fire behind Moussa Castle Lebanon.
 Moussa gathered the torn pieces of his drawing, left school for good, and walked on foot to Sidon.
-He wasn’t running away—he was plotting the longest revenge arc in the Moussa Castle Lebanon story.
+He wasn’t running away—he was plotting the longest revenge arc in the country’s history.

 moussa castle lebanon story 60 years building a dream

-From Apprentice To Architect Of The Moussa Castle Lebanon Story
+From Apprentice To Architect

 Learning From The Masters